 If you want to run with your baby, the general advice is that you should wait until they’re at least six months old, but we’d suggest waiting until around eight or nine months to be safe.

 This is because your baby’s neck muscles need to develop until they’re strong enough to sit up in a pushchair, and be able to handle the speed and slightly rougher ride they may experience while you’re running.

 Don't run with your baby in the pushchair carrycot, or with the child car seat attached as a travel system.
 You should avoid carrycots because they're almost always only suitable up to the age of six months, so your baby is still too young.

 Meanwhile, car seats aren’t suitable because they usually hold your baby quite high on the chassis, which can change the pushchair's centre of gravity.
-In fact, the EU standard for pushchairs requires manufacturers to include a warning stating that you shouldn't run or jog with an infant in a car seat or carrycot.
+In fact, the British standard for pushchairs requires manufacturers to include a warning stating that you shouldn't run or jog with an infant in a car seat or carrycot.

 You may be working up a sweat but your child will be sitting still, so be sure to dress them in layers.
 Standard guidance when not exercising is that your baby should wear one more clothing layer than you would if you were out walking as normal.
 Don’t forget a blanket or footmuff and a rain cover if the weather turns.

 If your pushchair can recline back, make sure that it’s set in an upright position when you start running.
 This is the safest position for your toddler and the most stable position for the buggy when you’re pushing it.